Halliday Reeves

 Once UKVI has your ILR application, they will aim to deal with it within six months.
 In practice, they are usually able to respond more quickly.
 If they do not have all of the information they need, your application could be rejected.
 They may also want to interview you, which could mean that the application takes longer.

-They also offer a super priority service which costs an extra £800, if available.
-This will give you a decision by the end of the next working day after receipt of your full application.
+They also offer a super priority service, which—if available—can provide a decision by the end of the next working day after your completed application is received.

 Contact Our Indefinite Leave To Remain Solicitors